The largest library in the country opens in Ballyfermot Dublin with a new and modern approach.

 In addition to books, library users can borrow music language cassettes and reproductions of well-known paintings.
 The building which was built at a cost of £650,000 was also designed with the disabled in mind.
 Pat Lyons of the National Rehabilitation Board describes the services for the disabled as excellent, with a great variety of books now available on tape allowing blind people to hear books that are not available in braille.

-An RTÉ News report by Reg Cullen broadcast on 19 June 1981.
+An RTÉ News report broadcast on 19 June 1981.
+The reporter is Reg Cullen.